 Warzone Black Ops Cold War weapons list

-All of Call of Duty: Black Ops Cold War’s weapons are available in Warzone following the launch of Season One on December 16, 2020.
+These are all of the Call of Duty: Black Ops Cold War weapons that were available in Warzone following the launch of Season One on December 16, 2020:

 Assault Rifles